Carapichaima

 Carapichaima is a town in central Trinidad, Trinidad and Tobago.
 Communities and villages in Carapichaima include Orangefield, Waterloo, Brickfield, and Korea Village.

-Name

-The name Carapichaima is said to be derived from the native Amerindian inhabitants who no longer exist in this area.

 History

 Carapichaima had been a sugar producing village that expanded after the railroad opened up central Trinidad to development and population movements.
 Better access to transportation allowed the village to expand into a hub for transportation in central Trinidad and center for commerce for the surrounding areas and rural communities.

 Carapichaima has seen major changes and growth due to a number of factors.
 These include the construction of new schools in the area, the establishment and expansion of business into the area and the increase in tourism into the area.

 Major structural changes occurred in the past few years when the main sugar producing, state owned company, Caroni 1975 Ltd., was closed in 2003.
 A significant part of the rural population were employed in the sugar industry.
 Among some of the major problems plaguing this community is increasing crime rates and difficulty coping with the previously mentioned structural changes.